chrede88/L1nkr/README.md

 ## Features

-- Simple LinkTree theme, design for mobile-first.
+- Simple LinkTree theme, designed for mobile-first.
 - Automatic dark mode (based on system setttings).
 - Emoji support for a fun design.
 - More than 30 supported brand links.